A marketing plan is the strategy a business uses to get its products or services in front of its target customer.

 The Pareto principle means 80% of your results come from 20% of your actions.
 Applied to marketing, most businesses find most of their existing customers come from a handful of core channels.

 So, go back to your audience research and identify three channels your target audience uses most often.
-Put most of your energy into perfecting those before overcomplicating things by adding more channels into the mix.
+Put most of your energy into perfecting those before overcomplicating things with a more comprehensive marketing plan.

 A marketing plan could literally just be:— Dave Gerhardt (@davegerhardt) October 25, 2020

 1. Name of the thing you’re launching